 7. Financing facilities Note: the term "facility' includes all forms of financing arrangements available to the entity.
 Add notes as necessary for an understanding of the sources of finance available to the entity.
+Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000

-Current quarter \$A'000 7.1 Loan facilities 450 7.2 Credit standby arrangements Nil 7.3 Other (please specify) N/A 7.4 Total financing facilities 450 7.5 Unused financing facilities available at quarter end 7.6 Include in the box below a description of each facility above, including the lender, interest rate, maturity date and whether it is secured or unsecured.
-If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well.
-Lender : Justevian Pty Ltd Facilities: \$450,000 Interest: 8.0% p.a.
+7.1 Loan facilities 880 450

+7.2 Credit standby arrangements - -

+7.3 Other (please specify) - -

+7.4 Total financing facilities 880 450

+7.5 Unused financing facilities available at quarter end 430 7.6 Include in the box below a description of each facility above, including rate, maturity date and whether it is secured or unsecured.
+If any addi facilities have been entered into or are proposed to be entered into af include a note providing details of those facilities as well. secured.
+If any additional financing be entered into after quarter end, Lender: Justevian Pty Ltd Facilities: \$450,000 fully withdrawn Interest: 8.0% p.a.
+Security: Australian Bauxite Ltd RD refund Lender: Others Facilities: \$430,000 available in July 2020 Interest: 8.0% p.a.